zulthaxion/extended-style-selector/README.md

 ## Extended Style Selector

-This repository contains a Automatic1111 Extension allows users to select and apply different styles to their inputs using any Stable Diffusion model.
+This repository contains an Automatic1111 extension that applies styles to the input prompts.
+The Styles are stored in one or multiple JSON files in the extension directory.

-This extension is a fork of [Style Selector for SDXL 1.0](https://github.com/ahgsql/StyleSelectorXL.git) by Ali Haydar GÜLEÇ.
-I renamed the extension to Extended Style Selector because it works with SDXL 1.0 and any other model as well.
+This extension is a fork of [Style Selector for SDXL 1.0](https://github.com/ahgsql/StyleSelectorXL.git) by Ali Haydar Güleç.
+The extension was renamed to "Extended Style Selector" because the extension works with SDXL as well as with any other Stable Diffusion model (1.5 & 2.1).

 ### Styles

-Released positive and negative templates are used to generate stylized prompts.
-Just install extension, then styles will appear in the panel as a dropdown selector.
+The included style files contain positive and negative prompt templates to generate stylized prompts.
+The extension can be used in "txt2img" and "img2img" tabs.

-I added support for multiple style files.

 ### Installation